Only the Author Can Save Them Now

 - You cannot defeat Giygas.
 Seriously, the final battle of EarthBound is Unwinnable by any normal, in-game means.
 You have to invoke Paula's Pray ability, which before now has only had certain randomized and often dangerous effects.
 She calls on many of the characters you've seen so far in the game, but even their support is not enough to defeat Giygas.
 Only after she calls out in desperation for anyone to help does the player finally pray for Giygas to die, effectively saving the party with the sheer force of wanting to win the damn game.

-- Mass Effect 3 had this in full force, establishing it at the early at the game with Admiral Hackett outright telling the Player Character that the Reapers can't be defeated conventionally.
+- The Mass Effect series has been adamant that the Reapers are way out of anyone's league to fight from the start, but Mass Effect 3 had this in full force, establishing it early at the game with Admiral Hackett outright telling the Player Character that the Reapers can't be defeated conventionally.
 True to form, surprise!
 A Deus ex Machina is introduced early in the game and is the only way to win — or, depending on your point of view, a Diabolus ex Machina is introduced that lets you choose which way you want to lose.

 - Global Guardians PBEM Universe: This was a regular occurrence in the Golden Age campaign.
 However, being set in The Golden Age of Comic Books, the players knew that this would happen frequently going in, and eventually started suggesting bigger- and more-over-the-top ways to implement this trope.